 - Your household has a Registered Disability Savings Plan account with TD

-- One or more of the accounts in your household is signed up for pre-authorized contribution of at least $100 each month
+- One or more of the accounts in your household is signed up for a pre-authorized contribution of at least $100 each month

 Additional administrative fees that may apply to your account are: